-What solar power rebates are available and why are they in place?
+What solar financial incentives are available and why are they in place?

 Renewable Energy Target (RET)

-The Renewable Energy Target is an Australian Government scheme designed to ?reduce emissions of greenhouse gases in the electricity sector, while encouraging the additional generation of renewable energy through financial incentives?, to reach a goal of 20 per cent of Australia’s electricity supply being created by renewable sources by 2020.
-This is the reason you can get rebates for your solar panel installations, to help the government reach this target.
+The Renewable Energy Target is an Australian Government scheme designed to ‘reduce emissions of greenhouse gases in the electricity sector, while encouraging the additional generation of renewable energy through financial incentives’, to reach a goal of 20 percent of Australia’s electricity supply being created by renewable sources by 2020.
+To help the government reach this target, they are providing various financial incentives for both your solar panel installations and once your system is installed.

 Small-scale Renewable Energy Scheme (SRES)